jstrat1618/Austin_Crime/README.txt

 Got this data from https://data.world/dash/austin-crime-report-2015

-Last left off wondering 2 things:
+Last left off:
-1.)
-See cat message in Crime_by_Housing_Zip.R and posted in discussion.
+Creating function that weights the crime, though the default weights are very subjective.
+Also wondering if we could look at the distribution of crime in the city more carefully and see if there are any clusters of crime.